ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/setup/mqtt/_index.md

     # Items below are mandatory if mqttConfig.enable=true
     brokerHost: <IP of MQTT broker/server>
     brokerPort: 1883
-    baseTopic: butler-sos/          # Topic should end with / ...
+    baseTopic: butler-sos/          # Default topic used if not not oherwise specified elsewhere.
+Should end with / ...
   ...
 ```